For Tellurian Inc. [TELL], Analyst sees a rise to $8. What next?

 Sponsored

+Executive Chairman Charif Souki said, “Claire has expertly led and executed both public and private financial transactions over the past 20 years and brings immense energy investment experience to Tellurian’s Board.
+We will rely on her experience to guide and support us as we finance Driftwood LNG and give Bechtel notice to proceed with construction in the first quarter of 2022.”.

+It opened the trading session at $2.92, the shares rose to $2.97 and dropped to $2.75, the range by which the price of stock traded the whole day.
+The daily chart for TELL points out that the company has recorded -30.35% loss over the past six months.
+However, it is still -146.67% lower than its most recent low trading price.

-Compared to the average trading volume of 12.71M shares, TELL reached a trading volume of 14725426 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 12.43M shares, TELL reached to a volume of 23713437 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for TELL shares is $5.15 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on TELL stock is a recommendation set at 2.60.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.